eman604/Dynamics365-HR-foundation-/README.md

 - *Departments & Hierarchy:* 6 departments created and linked through a department hierarchy, illustrating organizational structure across different countries.
 - *Positions & Jobs:* Positions and Jobs created with one job linked to each position, demonstrating a basic HR setup.
 - *Position Hierarchy Visualization:* On Dynamics 365, the position hierarchy can be viewed as a tree diagram, reflecting reporting relationships and organizational structure.
-- *Novexa Entity:* The Novexa data used in this project was provided by another team member.
-  The company logo and Dynamics 365 setup for this entity were created by the project developer.

 ---